jbouwh/incomfort-client/README.md

 # incomfort-client

-Python client library for **Intergas boilers** accesible via a **Lan2RF gateway** by abstracting its HTTP API.
+Python client library for **Intergas boilers** accessible via a **Lan2RF gateway** by abstracting its HTTP API.
 It includes a basic CLI to demonstrate how to use the library.

 This library was previously called **intouch-client**, as it is known in the UK as **InTouch**, but in mainland Europe (especially the Netherlands, where is it popular) it is known as **Incomfort**.

 It is written for Python v3.9+.
 It is available as a [PyPi package](https://pypi.org/project/incomfort-client/).

-With many thanks, the code was refactored by @zxdavb and maintained for about 5 years, and maintanance now has been taken over by @jbouwh to be able to cuntinue support.
+With many thanks, the code was refactored by @zxdavb and maintained for about 5 years, and maintenance now has been taken over by @jbouwh to be able to continue support.

 The library is used as backend code for the [Intergas InComfort/Intouch Lan2RF gateway](https://www.home-assistant.io/integrations/incomfort/) integration with [Home Assistant](https://www.home-assistant.io/).